Lawyers for Your Vibriosis Lawsuit against a Restaurant

 August 2021, Raw Oyster Outbreak in Seattle, WA

 Eight Seattle restaurants, including White Swan Public House and the Crab Pot, were linked to vibrio illnesses from raw oysters during the 2021 summer season.

 May 2019 Raw Oyster Vibrio Outbreak in California

 A Vibrio outbreak linked to raw oysters harvested off the Baja California coast sickened 12 people who ate them at restaurants and prepared them at home.
 Some of the case patients also tested positive for Shigella, norovirus and E. coli.

 September 2018 Import Crab Meat Outbreak

 A Vibrio outbreak linked to crab meat imported from Venezuela that was sold at grocery stores and served at restaurants.
 Twenty-six people were sickened, nine people were hospitalized.

 September 2014 Massachusetts Oyster Vibrio Outbreak

 Oyster beds in Katama Bay in the community of Edgartown, Massachusetts, have been closed effective September 3, 2014.
 The closure happened after 4 people who had eaten raw oysters harvested in the area were diagnosed with Vibrio parahaemolyticus.

-30cases of Vibrio food poisoning in Washington State have been associated with eating raw oysters from three commercial growing areas: Totten Inlet near Olympia, North Bay and Dabob Bay in north Hood Canal.
+Thirty cases of Vibrio food poisoning in Washington State have been associated with eating raw oysters from three commercial growing areas: Totten Inlet near Olympia, North Bay and Dabob Bay in north Hood Canal.